Music at the Piano Year 1 (6-7 Year Olds)

 Take Home Materials: A Children’s Music Book and CDs/Digital Downloads of Course Music

 Note: The piano curriculum is sequential, must be taken in order, and is designed to begin in the summer semester.
 Therefore, this class is NOT an introductory class, but rather a continuation of the summer and fall curriculums.
-If you were not enrolled in our summer and fall classes, please contact our office before proceeding.
+If you were not previously enrolled in our piano classes, please visit our Introduction to Piano page.

 Families must purchase an approved keyboard for class use and home practice.